 4. What are the good aspects of confusion

-My Life Experiment is All about gathering information to learn new concepts and new tasks.
-This means a lot of confusion to deal with.
-So, what is confusion for me?
+Living a successful life is all about gathering information to learn new concepts and new tasks.
+This means plenty of potential confusion to deal with.
+So, what is confusion?

 What is Confusion for me?

 I don’t know the exact science of what is going on inside my brain when I am confused.
-Though I do imagine a whole bunch of neurons working hard to connect with one another.
-And the faster I “need” them to connect, the harder it can be on my mental health.
+Though I do imagine great deal of neurons working hard to connect with one another.

 Why the Pain of Confusion?

-Just being confused alone doesn’t seem to be enough to cause me pain though.
-The pain of confusion really comes when pressure is applied.
+Just being mildly confused alone doesn’t seem to be enough to cause pain.
+The pain of confusion comes when pressure is applied.

-Now this depth of confusion is thankfully not that often of an occurrence for me.
-But when there is pressure to meet a deadline that I don’t exactly know how to meet, it is likely that I will not be able to avoid getting painfully confused.
+Now this depth of confusion is hopefully not a constant thing for you.
+But when there is pressure to meet a deadline that we don’t exactly know how to meet, it is likely that we will find ourselves in this mental state.

 5 Methods for Easing Through Painful Learning.

-2. Breathe– When I am getting sensitive and angry while confused, concentrating on my breathing is imperative.
-The breathes I take helps create a space where I can settle down and relax my brain so that it isn’t so tense anymore.
+When getting sensitive and angry while confused, concentrating on breathing is imperative.
+The breathes help create a space to settle down and relax the brain so that it isn’t so tense anymore.

-3. Take breaks– I’ve found that if I work on a challenging problem for too long, I am bound to become pissed.
-When I start realizing that the stress is building to an uncomfortable level, I let myself know it is time to put the work away for a little bit.
+I’ve found that if I work on a challenging problem for too long, it is easy to become pissed.
+When the stress is building to an uncomfortable level, it is time to put the work aside, at least for a little while anyway.

-4. Stretch– Even taking a couple of minutes to do a little stretching can relieve a lot of that stress that is building in my extremities.
-This can help my brain relax since it ends up getting fewer messages of tenseness from my body.
-This gives my brain more freedom to be creative on my project.
+Even taking a couple of minutes to do a little stretching can relieve a lot of that stress that is building in our extremities.
+This can help the brain relax since it ends up getting fewer messages of tenseness from the body.

 The Good aspects of Confusion.

 Where there is confusion, there is learning.
-To me, that is the good news!
-I, would even venture an assumption that the stronger the confusion, the more I am learning.
+To me, that is the good news.
+I, would even venture an assumption that the stronger the confusion, the more learning is happening.

 A few last words.

 The last couple things I have to say to you all about confusion is, welcome it.
-Challenge yourself, make yourself think!
-Learning more and challenging our abilities, actually can help ward off Alzheimer’s Disease!
+Challenge yourself, make yourself think.